 Keep all the settings to Default and don’t change anything.
 Click on the Apply button to save all the changes.
 After you have applied each and every setting, restart your computer to apply all the changes.

 These settings are set back to default once you update your driver again.
 You have to change the settings after every new driver update.

 That is all about the guide to tune your NVIDIA Control Panel Settings for the best possible performance while playing AAA games.
 You can also increase the performance of your GPU by overclocking it.
 If you want to read tutorials on them make sure to check out The Shared Web.

-This guide provides a thorough explanation of all the NVIDIA Control Panel settings needed to optimize your NVIDIA Graphics Card.
+This guide provides a thorough explanation of all the NVIDIA Control Panel settings needed to optimize your NVIDIA Graphics Card, perhaps to play online (online casino bonus code).
 This is only applicable to NVIDIA GPUs.
 You can use the AMD Pro Control Center for fine-tuning your AMD Graphics card.

 If you have any other questions feel free to comment below.

 If you are interested in even more technology-related articles and information from us here at Bit Rebels, then we have a lot to choose from.